PhilipVigus/CV/README.md

 * At Aspire, the case notes I kept for clients were often used as evidence in legal proceedings, and had to be extremely accurate
 * At Noah's Ark Children's Hospice I compiled lists of potential leads for the fundraising team to follow up.
 This required working through hundreds of websites, establishing which organisations and individuals might be willing to donate to the charity.
 I was directly responsible for identifying sources of thousands of pounds of donations.

-### A excellent understanding of how learning works
+### An excellent understanding of how learning works

 This helps me to learn quickly and effectively, and also to facilitate the learning of those around me.

 * At Makers Academy I taught myself React alongside the regular curriculum areas
 * Before starting Makers Academy I taught myself to build and deploy a full-stack project using Express, MongoDB and the PUG templating language.
 The result of this is my Trailers project
-* At Makers Academy I was regularly given extremely positive feedback by team members and pair partners regarding how well I was able to faciliate their learning without spoonfeeding them
+* At Makers Academy I was regularly given extremely positive feedback by team members and pair partners regarding how well I was able to facilitate their learning without spoonfeeding them
 * While recovering from ill-health I taught myself to compose and synthesize classical music

 ## Education